sladkovm/sladkovm.github.io/_posts/2016-11-02-GitHub-Pages-Blog-with-Jekyll.md

 As it says, the site is now accessible at `http://127.0.0.1:4000/`.

 What it does not says is that *css* styles did not apply and there is just a bare *html* page with a very *90's* look.

-To fix this issue I had to edit *Jekyll* configuration file `_config.yml`, but that is a subject of a separate story.
+To fix this issue I had to edit *Jekyll* configuration file `_config.yml` - essentially remove `example.com` from the `url:` field, but this is a subject of a separate story.

 ## Bring the site online - push it to the GitHub remote